 - If there are any problems with planning permissions.

 The standard fee for a pre-sale Quickstep report is £150 (plus VAT).
 However, this will be waived if you instruct Lupton Fawcett to act for you in the sale of your property, and you complete within 9 months of the date of the report.
 If not, our charge of £150 (plus VAT) will be payable.

 To request a Quickstep Report for property sales, please complete our simple questionnaire.
 We will review this and then contact you to discuss how to take the matter forward.

 Residential Property Conveyancing in Sheffield.

 There are more steps involved in conveyancing today than ever before.
 New requirements have been added gradually to the process over the years to reduce risk and fraud, minimise mistakes and protect the buyer.

-These days energy ratings, energy providers, sewers, insulation, and more are all checked.
+These days questions must be asked about energy efficiency ratings, insulation, energy providers, sewers, and more.

 Once your offer has been accepted, the seller’s solicitor will draw up the contract and send it to us.
 We’ll check and approve this with you, negotiating any necessary changes with the seller’s solicitor.